mdavis-xyz/mdavis.xyz/pages/voting/content.md

   [source](https://www.infoworld.com/article/2618965/threatened-by-anonymous--symantec-tells-users-to-pull-pcanywhere-s-plug.html)
 * use passwords which are saved in a file which is publicly accessible online [source](https://news.ycombinator.com/item?id=15190148)
-* Have Wi-Fi antennas, configured to use weak, outdated encryption algorithms which can be cracked from outside the building in 10 minutes
+* Use Wi-Fi, with weak, outdated encryption algorithms which can be cracked from outside the building in 10 minutes [source](https://arstechnica.com/tech-policy/2015/04/meet-the-e-voting-machine-so-easy-to-hack-it-will-take-your-breath-away/)
-  [source](https://arstechnica.com/tech-policy/2015/04/meet-the-e-voting-machine-so-easy-to-hack-it-will-take-your-breath-away/)
 * contain undocumented SD card ports and exposed USB ports which voters can plug malicious drives into.
 (USB ports are often how the candidate list and intended software is loaded each election)
   [source](https://www.fastcompany.com/40448876/how-hackers-are-teaching-election-officials-to-protect-their-voting-machines-learned-from-hackers-to-improve-security-for-future-elections)